dagilleland/StudentMarks/StudentMark.Requirements/ReadMe.md

   * **Q)** Are there any due-dates for the exercises?
   * **R)** Sometimes there are fixed due dates, but sometimes I just leave the due-dates open until later on in the course when I give the students a firm drop-dead date to hand in their exercises for marking.
 After that point, I don't accept late exercises (unless the student has a reason, such as illness or other "life" event).
 * **Future** - *Look at these features in future releases*
+  * Handle more alternate scenarios for the main stories
   * Handle other types of marked items - labs, group assignments, etc.
   * Track multiple courses - **This Version: *One Course Only*!**
   * Allow changing of course evaluation after marks have been partially entered (e.g.: replace a quiz with two smaller quizzes, or combine one or two labs)